Cosmogenic Neutron Production in Water at SNO+: Introduction

 The average muon energy in an underground laboratory is dictated by the overburden.
 To date, the neutron yield measurement with the highest average muon energy was made by the Liquid Scintillator Detector (LSD) experiment \cite{aglietta_neutron_1989}.
 Measurements using muons of comparable average energies have since been made by the Sudbury Neutrino Observatory (SNO) experiment \cite{aharmim_cosmogenic_2019} and at the China Jinping Underground Laboratory \cite{zhao_measurement_2022}.
 The large overburden at SNO+ means the measurement in this paper will contribute to the high energy muon data.

 The medium through which a muon propagates could also play a role in the number of neutrons produced.
 Many measurements of the neutron yield have been performed with liquid scintillator \cite{an_cosmogenic_2018,aglietta_neutron_1989,zhao_measurement_2022,abe_production_2010,boehm_neutron_2000,hertenberger_muon-induced_1995, blyth_measurement_2016,bellini_cosmogenic_2013,collaboration_measurement_1999}.
-SNO provided results using both pure heavy water ($\textup{D}_{2}\textup{O}$) and NaCl-loaded heavy water.
-Both these results were consistent with each other.
+SNO provided consistent results using both pure heavy water ($\textup{D}_{2}\textup{O}$) and NaCl-loaded heavy water.
 The first measurement using $\textup{H}_{2}\textup{O}$ came from Super-Kamiokande (SK), which used gadolinium-loaded water.
 The measurements by SK \cite{collaboration_measurement_2023}, in water, and KamLAND \cite{abe_production_2010}, in scintillator, were made using the same muon flux, providing a unique comparison of neutron production in different media.
-Their results were found to be consistent with each other when normalised by medium density \cite{collaboration_measurement_2023}.
+Their results were found to be consistent when normalised by medium density \cite{collaboration_measurement_2023}.

 This paper will present the results on measuring the cosmogenic muon-induced neutron yield in ultra-pure water, using the SNO+ experiment.
 In water, cosmogenic neutrons will capture on hydrogen, causing the emission of a $2.2\,\textup{MeV}$ gamma ray.
 This gamma ray is the signal used for identifying neutrons.
 Detecting neutrons in a water Cherenkov detector is difficult because of the low energy signal of the neutron captures.
 Due to the very low backgrounds in the SNO+ detector, the trigger thresholds for detecting events can be set low enough to be able to detect neutrons in water.
 This measurement of the neutron yield is the first to be made using unloaded ultra-pure water.
 Further to this, SNO+ is the successor of the SNO experiment, receiving the same muon flux, providing the opportunity to make a direct comparison between the neutron yields measured using different media.